-- 4. In addition to the above-listed increase in hourly rate of pay, Nurses approved for and participating at, the following shall be eligible for: - Level I RNs 8 hours, Level II RNs 16 hours, Level III and Level IV RNs 32 hours additional paid educational leave annually. - b.
-Level I RNs will receive up to one hundred and fifty (\$150.00), Level II RNs will receive up to three hundred dollars (\$300.00), Level III RNs will ONA/Providence St. Vincent Medical Center Collective Bargaining Agreement 2013 2015 receive up to six hundred dollars (\$600.00), and Level IV RNs will receive up to seven hundred dollars (\$700.00), in addition to whatever expense reimbursements they may otherwise qualify for, to defray the cost of registration and attendance in connection with the additional paid educational leave set forth in paragraph 4a.
-(The parties acknowledge that these dollars are allocated based on a calendar year and, if not used in a calendar year, the funds will not rollover into the next year.)
+- 4. In addition to the above-listed increase in hourly rate of pay, Nurses approved for and participating at, the following shall be eligible for: - a.
+Level I RNs 8 hours, Level II RNs 16 hours, Level III and Level IV RNs 32 hours additional paid educational leave annually. - b.
+Level I RNs will receive up to one hundred and fifty (\$150.00), Level II RNs will receive up to three hundred dollars (\$300.00), Level III RNs will receive up to six hundred dollars (\$600.00), and Level IV RNs will receive up to seven hundred dollars

+(\$700.00), in addition to whatever expense reimbursements they may otherwise qualify for, to defray the cost of registration and attendance in connection with the additional paid educational leave set forth in paragraph 4a.
+(The parties acknowledge that these dollars are allocated based on a calendar year and, if not used in a calendar year, the funds will not rollover into the next year.